Amazon Business Wholesale: Operator Guide

 A hosted MCP server can sit between Amazon systems and an AI client so the client reads structured facts instead of parsing screenshots, CSVs, or delayed exports.
 In that model, the server isn't deciding what the seller should do.
 It returns account data, classifications, and guarded write tools with audit logs so the seller's workflow can act intentionally.

-One option in that category is agentcentral's Amazon seller data layer, which exposes structured Seller Central and Amazon Ads data for MCP clients, with scoped access, auditability, and support for repeated operational reads.
+One option in that category is agentcentral's hosted Amazon MCP server, which exposes structured Seller Central and Amazon Ads data for MCP clients, with scoped access, auditability, and support for repeated operational reads.
 The practical value in wholesale is straightforward: better access patterns for inventory, pricing, finance, catalog, and fulfillment data.

 Good automation in wholesale doesn't replace operator judgment.
 It removes the time wasted collecting state before judgment can happen.

 For developers, the important design choice is to separate data retrieval from decision logic.
-Let the data layer handle normalized access, permission boundaries, and auditable writes.
+Let the seller-data foundation handle normalized access, permission boundaries, and auditable writes.
 Let the agent or internal application decide how to score a reorder, flag a pricing issue, or queue a listing review.

 That architecture is especially important in wholesale because the operating cadence is repetitive but not uniform.
 Some SKUs need constant price surveillance.
 Others need authorization tracking.
 Others behave like stable replenishment items and only need exception handling.
-A structured data layer makes those distinctions visible without forcing the team into permanent spreadsheet maintenance.
+A structured data-access system makes those distinctions visible without forcing the team into permanent spreadsheet maintenance.

 Conclusion The Operator's Edge in Wholesale